 The season, time of day, weather, and even popularity of a location will all factor into how well a potential place will work for your session.
 This is where your photographer can be of particular help as he or she has likely scouted great locations or shot there before.
 If you’re set on a certain location, try to visit it during the time of year or day that you’ve scheduled your session.
 Consider the light, the scenery, any activities happening in or around the location or venue, etc.

 5. will this location give me the style i crave for my pet’s photos?

 If you would like to book a Bark & Gold Photography session for your pet, click here or give me a call at 724-913-BARK (2275).
-For more information on Bark & Gold Photography sessions, visit “Your Session” in the menu.
+For more information on Bark & Gold Photography sessions, browse the “Experience” page from the menu.